 All the building materials were imported from China.
-The following year, a Mazu statue from Meizhou island arrived in Singapore and a magnificent procession was mounted afterwards in her honour.15 down here happily.
-Things are abundant and the people are healthy.
-We, the tangren, wish to return good for kindness.
-So we met and decided to build a temple in the south of Singapore at Telok Ayer to worship the Heavenly Consort day and night.16
+The following year, a Mazu statue from Meizhou island arrived in Singapore and a magnificent procession was mounted afterwards in her honour.

 In Thian Hock Keng, Mazu occupies the main (or central) hall.
 Guan Gong (关公; God of War) sits on her left and Baosheng Dadi (保生大帝; His Majesty the Protector of Life) on her right.
 In the rear hall sits Guanyin (观音; Goddess of Mercy).
 The reasons for devotion to Mazu are vividly captured in a pair of commemorative steles put up in 1850: